 - a.
 Use, possess, or are in the presence of misuse of ATODA substances. - b.
 Deliberately transporting other students to any gatherings where it is known that ATODA usage/presence will take place, whether or not the driver stays at the gathering. - c.
 Remaining present at events/parties or situations where ATODA substances are possessed or consumed.
-Students are required to leave any gathering immediately upon their knowledge of the presence of illegal ATODA activities.

-- d.
-Committee major theft on/or off-campus (\$1-\$250) - e.
+Students are required to leave any gathering immediately upon their knowledge of the presence of illegal ATODA activities. - d.
+Committee major theft on/or off-campus (\$100-\$250) - e.
 Disrespect/Assault/Bullying/Harassment/Hazing that leads to an out-of-school suspension - f.
-Use of ethnic/racial/slurs and other hate speech that leads to an out-of-school suspension - g. this is not an inclusive list.
+Use of ethnic/racial/slurs and other hate speech that leads to an out-of-school suspension - g.
+Are charged with disorderly conduct